teusH/MySense/PyCom/README.md

 ## description

 Overview of wiring and modules using a PCB board with Grove connectors to avoid soldiering.
+Included are the 3D print files for the housing/case as well PCB board electronic design as well PCB board manufacturing instructions.

 <img src="images/LoPy-MySense-modules.png" align=center width=400>
 <img src="images/MySense-LoRa-lantern-outside.png" align=right width=150>